Terracotta Army — Guarding Warriors of the Mausoleum of the First Qin Emperor

 All unearthed Terracotta Warriors and Horses are lined up facing the east, and some major speculations are:

-How Hairstyle and Ornaments of Terracotta Warriors Show Their Ranks and Duties?
+How Do the Hairstyles and Ornaments of Terracotta Warriors Reflect Their Ranks and Duties?

-The hairstyles and ornaments of Terracotta Soldiers are quite exquisite and could show their ranks, duties, and customs of the Qin Dynasty:
+The hairstyles and ornaments of Terracotta Soldiers are quite exquisite and can indicate their ranks, duties, and the customs of the Qin Dynasty:

-Every low-rank soldier has a bun on the right side of their head because the right side was more respectful in the Qin Dynasty.
+• Every low-rank soldier has a bun on the right side of their head because the right side was considered more respectful in the Qin Dynasty.

-Those wearing fabric hats are heavily armed warriors and are ranked higher.
+Those wearing fabric hats are heavily armed warriors and hold a higher rank.

-Archers have buns on their left sides to ensure the bun won't affect their shooting arrows.
+• Archers hold buns on their left sides to ensure that the bun won't affect their arrow shooting, as they primarily use their right hands.

-Military officials wear something to cover their tied-up hair; the higher the hat (in Chinese is Guan), the higher the rank.
+• Military officials wear something to cover their tied-up hair; the higher the hat (known as Guan in Chinese), the higher the rank.

-The highest-ranked officer among unearthed Terracotta Warriors, the general wears the most sophisticated hat (or Guan).
+• The highest-ranked official among the unearthed Terracotta Warriors, the general, wears the most sophisticated hat (known as Guan).

 General of the Terra Cotta Army, Photo by Dongmaiying.